 There are different lives all over.
-I’m sitting in a cubicle eighteen floors up with the glow of a monitor in my face and a fresh bought latte by my right hand.
-My day is tapping is tapping at this keyboard and going to meetings.
+I’m sitting in a cubicle eighteen floors up with the glow of a monitor in my face and a freshly bought latte by my right hand.
+My day is tapping at this keyboard and going to meetings.